nagata-yuichi/EscherTiling/README.md

 ## Display Results

-The solutions (tile figures) saved in a file can be displayed using the program for displaying results.
+The solutions saved in a file (e.g. ABC_pegasus_60.dat.tile) can be displayed using the program for displaying results.